 "Do you even have children?!!!
 Obviously not, or you would know this kind of parenting is impossible, and would raise criminals!"

-naturally parents want to know if this kind of parenting works.
+them because naturally parents want to know if this kind of parenting works.
 So a few years ago, when I received both of the above comments in one

 To explain how children learn to be good people without being punished, I went to the best source I know: My children.
-They were never
+They were never punished,

 When I asked them, they were puzzled.